Algorithms – Lets Get Started

 I would say Algorithms are used everywhere, every day, every moment in our life.
 Technically its used in various fields, including:

-• Computer Science: Sorting, searching, and pathfinding algorithms.
+• Computer Science: Sorting, searching, and path finding algorithms.

 • Mathematics: Algorithms for solving equations, finding roots, etc.